 Companies should use the cost recovery method when ONE of the following conditions applies:

-• When the conditions for using percentage of completion cannot be met,
+• When the conditions for using the percentage of completion cannot be met,

 • And when there are inherent hazards in the contract beyond normal business risks.